kubedb/docs/docs/guides/mariadb/monitoring/alerting.md

   <img alt="Prometheus Rule Health" src="/docs/images/mariadb/monitoring/mariadb-alerting-prom-rules.png" style="padding:10px">
 </p>

 All groups show **OK**, confirming that Prometheus has loaded and is evaluating the MariaDB alert definitions every 30 seconds.
-Unlike several other `*-alerts` charts in this project, `mariadb-alerts` v2026.7.14 renders every group declared in its `values.yaml` — no missing-group gap found here.
-Note `mariadb.database` now has 11 rules, not 13 — `diskUsageHigh`/`diskAlmostFull` are gone entirely rather than merely disabled-and-hidden, since a disabled rule isn't rendered into the `PrometheusRule` at all.
+Note `mariadb.database` has 11 rules, not 13 — `diskUsageHigh`/`diskAlmostFull` were disabled at install time.

 ---